ogeesan/bpod-docs-testing/docs/module-guides/rotary-encoder-module.md

 ```

 ### Serial interface and module class guide
-Communication between the module and the state machine or computer are explained in the [guide to serial interfaces](../user-guide/serial-interfaces.md)

 Let's take `RotaryEncoderModule.setPosition(newPosition)` as an example. `newPosition` is the value, in degrees, that the rotary encoder module will be set to (recall that the rotary encoder itself can only really report movement, so "position" as a value in degrees exists through calculations performed by the module's Teensy board).
 We can do this in MATLAB, and not have to worry about translating this request into some lower-level language that the Teensy board on the module is reading.

 The `setPosition()` class method will use (aka wraps) the `ArCOMObject_Bpod.write()` method to send the sequence of bytes that the firmware has been programmed to recognise as a command to set a new postion.
 In this case byte 'P' followed by two bytes (16 bits) for the new position.
 When the module receives 'P', it recognises that the next two bytes should be interpreted as the number value for the new position.